SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 3

-* Defending Blade

-Your experiments with weapons has borne you a Defending Blade companion.
-It is immune to poison, exhaustion, being charmed or surprised.
-In combat, the blade shares your initiative and takes its turn immediately after you.
-It can move and use reaction to impose disadvantage on the attack roll of the enemy that attacks ally within 1 cell of the blade, but it takes Dodge action on turn start, unless you use bonus action to command it.
-If you are incapacitated, the blade can take any action of its choice.

 * Inventive Weapon Use

 After experimenting on weapons you learned that you can use your smarts to handle them:
 • You became proficient with all martial weapons
 • You can use Intelligence for attack and damage rolls with magic weapons.

+* Steel Defender

+Your experiments with weapons has borne you a Steel Defender companion.
+It is immune to poison, exhaustion, being charmed or surprised.
+In combat, the blade shares your initiative and takes its turn immediately after you.
+It can move and use reaction to impose disadvantage on the attack roll of the enemy that attacks ally within 1 cell of the defender, but it takes Dodge action on turn start, unless you use bonus action to command it.
+If you are incapacitated, the defender can take any action of its choice.

 * Weaponsmith Spells